-There are many window installation methods used in the replacement window industry, but none of them integrate to the existing building envelope unless siding is replaced, thus when caulking shrinks or gets voids in it water can travel between the new window installation and the building paper then into the building structure causing rot and mold.
+The replacement window industry uses many window installation methods.
+However, none of them integrate into the existing building envelope unless the contractor replaces the siding at the same time.
+Thus, when caulking shrinks or gets voids in it, water can travel between the new window installation and the building paper then into the building structure causing rot and mold.

-Here is an interesting fact.
-There is not one window manufacturer that recommends a fin-less window installation when replacing metal windows.
+Surprisingly, no window manufacturer recommends a fin-less window installation when replacing metal windows.
 So why do these window installation companies continue to use this method?
-Quick, easy, and cheap.
-The window installation does not need highly skilled applicators and can be done in less then 1/2 hr.
+Because it is quick, easy, and cheap.
+The window installation does not need highly skilled applicators and can be done in less than half an hour.

-Unfortunately AAMA and the window manufacturer do not have a recommended window installation for fin-less windows.
-The only way to please this customer was to install the windows without a nail fin and he would assume the risk.
-Well I couldn’t get the permit and ended up not getting the job, 3 months later I drove by and saw guys installing fin-less windows.
-The window company either did the job without a permit or somehow slid by the permit official.
-Well I had to find a solution!
+Unfortunately, AAMA and the window manufacturer do not have a recommended window installation for fin-less windows.
+The only way to please this customer was to install the windows without a nail fin and allow the building owner to assume the risk.

 We created the Rain Jacket Flashing System because we knew there had to be a better way of doing things.
 Our patented method allows us to install windows that meet manufacturer guidelines and AAMA rules without installing new siding.